-Magnetic Underground Utility Detection in Seattle, Tacoma & Everett
+Magnetic Underground Utility Detection in Oregon (Eugene & Portland) and Washington State (Everett, Renton, Seattle, & Tacoma)

 Identification of ferrous and non-ferrous metals: Utilizing Magnetic Locators to identify multiple types of utilities including, Well casings, Septic tanks, Manhole covers, Iron pipes, Survey markers, Valve boxes, Steel drums, and Fuel tanks, Etc.

 Note: Technical manual providing overview and product applications: Magnetic Locator Model GA-72CD

 Magnetic Locators will ONLY locate metal objects that are made of ferrous material.
 Basically speaking, if a magnet will stick to it, a Magnetic Locator will detect it.
 Understanding that how deep in the ground you can detect something depends on its mass.
 A surveying nail can be found up to about 2’ – 3’ feet.
 An underground storage tank can be found up to about 15’ – 17’ feet deep.
 Magnetic Locators will not detect objects such as electrical power cables made of aluminum or copper, since these materials are not considered ferrous.
 Items that are found using Magnetic Locators are usually cast iron pipes, property corner markers, steel enclosures or hardware, hazmat drums, mag and pk nails, manhole covers, marker magnets, septic tank lids, unexploded ordnance, valve boxes, weapons, and well casings.